 - Note: Non-fixed VOIP phones (like Skype or Google Voice) are typically a strong risk signal

 - Carrier – We return carrier at the MVNO level.
 In the US, we return over 3000 carriers.

 - Prepaid flag – Is the phone plan prepaid or postpaid?

 - Commercial flag – Is the phone associated to a commercial entity in our graph database?

 - Phone-to-Name match – Does the phone match the name on the order?

 - Phone-to-Address match – Does the phone match the address on the order?

-Contact us to learn more about Identity Check for transaction verification.
+Contact us to learn more about the Pro Insight tool for transaction verification.